knokvik/kestral/README.md

 └────────────────────────────────────────────────────────────┘
 ```

-**Technical Implementation:** This classic TUI dialog is rendered on a dedicated background thread.
-It operates completely out-of-band by reading lock-free `std::atomic<size_t>` progress counters updated by the core engine.
-The UI thread wakes up via `std::this_thread::sleep_for` at exactly 30 FPS, ensuring that screen rendering I/O never preempts or bottlenecks the microsecond-level document processing hot paths.
+Technical Implementation: It is a classic TUI dialog that is displayed on a dedicated BackgroundThread.
+It runs totally out-of-band, reading the so-called lock-free progress counters maintained by the core engine, which are of type std::atomic<size_t> objects.
+The UI thread is awoken at exactly 30 FPS by using `std::this_thread::sleep_for`, so that the microsecond-level processing of documents does not preempt or bottleneck the I/O to the screen.

 ---